Solving thread nesting problem

 3)-Remove the upper thread from the entire path.

-4)-Clean the thread path with special attention to the tension disk.
+4)-Clean the path with special attention to the tension disk.

 6)- Remove the bobbin and bobbin case, clean the bobbin area and check the bobbin case for possible thread caught under the tension spring.
 Make sure the foot is up and the needle is in the highest position while doing this.

-7)-Place the bobbin and case back, plug in and switch on the machine.
+7)-Place the bobbin and case back, pay attention to the correct bobbin orientation.
+Also, make sure the bobbin is the right one for your machine and is wound evenly.
+If all ok with the bobbin, plug in and switch on the machine.
 Start sewing, check for nesting.
-Should be ok but if the problem is not gone then you have to go to step 8.
+Should be ok but if the problem is not gone, then for solving thread nesting problem you have to go to step 8.

 8)- This should be used only if nothing else works.
 Adjust the upper tension, tighten just a slight bit at a time.
 After every tightening check the seam again.
 Keep in mind, don’t mess with the tension unless is absolutely necessary!

-Is your problem solved?
+Is your thread nesting problem solved?
 Leave a comment!
 Questions also welcome, I’ll answer ASAP.